HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Experiments

 \subsection{Quantitative Evaluation}

-We quantitatively evaluated HeadEvolver from aspects of generation consistency with textual descriptions and generation quality.
+We quantitatively evaluated our framework for generation consistency with text input and generation quality.

-\textbf{Generation consistency with text.} We first evaluated the relevance of generated results to the corresponding text descriptions by calculating the CLIP score~\cite{CLIP:CORR:2021}.
-In addition, to separate the geometric attributes from the influence of texture, we rendered the generated geometry with a uniform albedo.
-Subsequently, we calculated the geometry CLIP score as a supplementary measure for evaluating the generation consistency of geometry with text prompts.
-We rendered 20 distinct views and computed the average scores respectively, as shown in Table~\ref{tab:quantitative comp}).
+\textbf{Generation Consistency with Text.} We first evaluated the relevance of generated results to the corresponding text descriptions by calculating the CLIP score~\cite{CLIP:CORR:2021}.
+We rendered 20 distinct views and computed the average scores respectively, as shown in Table~\ref{tab:quantitative comp}.
 Our approach achieves the highest scores compared to the baseline methods.

-\textbf{Mesh quality.} We calculated the metric of self-intersection to measure mesh quality, which is the ratio of the number of self-intersections over the number of faces in the deformed mesh.
-Since the mesh from Fantasia3D is extracted through the marching cubes algorithm~\cite{MC:SIGGRAPH:1987}, it may produce skinny triangles containing small edges and angles with no self-intersections.
+\textbf{Mesh Quality.} We evaluate mesh quality through self-intersection.
+Since the mesh from Fantasia3D and HumanNorm are extracted through the marching cubes algorithm~\cite{MC:SIGGRAPH:1987}, the produced triangles have no self-intersections.
 Therefore, we only compared our method with TADA and TextDeformer.
-Unlike our method, geometry manipulation through direct vertex displacement tends to converge to a local minimum and disregards the triangulation of the shape.
+Unlike our method, direct vertex displacement tends to converge to a local minimum and disregards the triangulation of the mesh.

-\textbf{User study.} We conducted a user study to evaluate the robustness and expressiveness of our method with 10 distinct text prompts, 4 of which are from TADA.
-We used a Google Form to assess the (1) geometry quality, (2) texture quality, and (3) generation consistency with text.
-We recruited 46 participants, of whom 26 are graduate students majoring in computer graphics and vision, and 20 are company employees with a specialization in AI content generation.
+\textbf{User Study.} We conducted a user study to evaluate the robustness and expressiveness of our method with 18 distinct text prompts, 6 of which are from TADA.
+We used a Google Form to assess 1) geometry quality, 2) texture quality, and 3) consistency with text.
+We recruited 46 participants, of whom 26 are graduate students majoring in computer graphics and vision, and 20 are company employees specializing in AI content generation.
 In this form, the participants were instructed to choose the preferred renderings of head avatars from different methods in randomized order, as shown in Table~\ref{tab:user comp}.
-The results show that participants preferred our method by a significant margin compared with the baseline methods in all three metrics.
+The results show that participants preferred our method by a significant margin (over $60\%$).